The Uniques (Louisiana band)

 The Uniques were an American rock band based in Louisiana, with Joe Stampley at the helm.
 Members included brother Bobby Stampley of Springhill, bass; Ray Mills of nearby Sarepta, lead guitar; Mike Love of Magnolia, Arkansas, drums; Jim Woodfield of Pine Bluff, Arkansas, guitar, and Joe Stampley, keyboard and lead vocalist.
-The members met while attending Southern State College (now Southern Arkansas University) in Magnolia, Arkansas and formed the band.
+The members met while attending Southern State College (now Southern Arkansas University) in Magnolia, Arkansas, and formed the band.
 They were active from 1965 to 1970, recording most of their material at Robin Hood Studios in Tyler, Texas.
-They released their material on Paula Records of Shreveport, Louisiana.
-Their two biggest hits were "Not Too Long Ago" and "All These Things", which Stampley would re-record in his country solo career and take to the top of the charts.
+They released their material on Paula Records of Shreveport.
+Their two biggest hits were "Not Too Long Ago" and "All These Things", which Stampley re-recorded in his country solo career and took to the top of the charts.

 "All These Things" was written by Naomi Neville, a pseudonym for Allen Toussaint.